VinGarcia/ddd-go-template/README.md

 # DDD Go Template

-This project was created to illustrate a great architectural structure I developed together with [@fabiorodrigues](https://github.com/fabiorodrigues) in the period I was working for [Dito](https://dito.com.br), they both deserve as much credit as me here.
+This project was created to illustrate an intersting directory structure I developed together with [@fabiorodrigues](https://github.com/fabiorodrigues) in the period I was working for [Dito](https://dito.com.br), they both deserve as much credit as me here.